Can’t Focus? 12 Reasons Why and the Ways to Fix It

 Our current 40-hour workweek is a remnant of the industrial age and is not the optimal number of hours for productivity.

-Research confirms that most people are able to sustain their focus for just one to four hours of intense work per day.
+Research confirms that most people can sustain their focus for just one to four hours of intense work per day.

 Companies report no loss in productivity, while employees report feeling happier and less stressed.